Filter Ferret

 Coffee table to sofa: 16-18 inches between the sofa edge and the coffee table.

 Map outlets and vents.
-Walk the room and note the location of every electrical outlet, cable outlet, HVAC vent, radiator, and light switch.
-Furniture can't block these without creating problems — no power access, reduced heating/cooling, or a light switch buried behind a bookshelf.
-Mark these as no-cover zones.
+Walk the room.
+Note every outlet, cable outlet, HVAC vent, radiator, and light switch.
+Furniture blocking any of these means no power, reduced heating/cooling, or a light switch buried behind a bookshelf.
+Mark them as no-cover zones.

 Measure ceiling height.
 Standard is 96 inches (8 feet), but older homes, basements, and attic rooms vary.
-Ceiling fans, light fixtures, and crown molding all reduce usable vertical space.
-A bookshelf that's 80 inches tall needs 82-84 inches of ceiling clearance for assembly (you need to tilt it upright).
+Ceiling fans, light fixtures, and crown molding reduce usable vertical space.
+A bookshelf 80 inches tall needs 82-84 inches of clearance for assembly — you have to tilt it upright.

 Check window sill projection.
 Window sills stick out 2-5 inches from the wall.
-A dresser or desk pushed "against the wall" below a window actually sits 2-5 inches away from the wall at that point, eating floor space you didn't account for.
+A dresser pushed "against the wall" below a window actually sits 2-5 inches away at that point.
+Floor space you didn't account for.

 Path 2: Measure the Journey (Delivery Route)

-This is the measurement most people skip — and it's the one that causes returns.
+This is the measurement most people skip — and the one that causes returns.
 Furniture doesn't teleport into your room.
-It travels a path: delivery truck → front door → hallway → turns → stairs → destination door.
-Every point along that path is a potential chokepoint.
+It travels a path: truck → front door → hallway → turns → stairs → destination door.
+Every point is a potential chokepoint.

 Measure every hallway.
 Walk the path from front door to destination room.
-Measure the width at the narrowest point (usually where a thermostat, light fixture, or picture frame sticks out).
+Measure at the narrowest point (thermostat, light fixture, or picture frame sticking out).
 Hallway width determines whether long furniture can pivot around corners.

 The diagonal depth formula.
 This is the measurement that saves returns.
 When furniture won't fit straight through a doorway, delivery teams tilt it.
-The "diagonal depth" is the distance from the bottom-back corner to the top-front corner when the piece is tilted on its side.
-If the diagonal depth is less than the doorway width, it fits when pivoted.
+The "diagonal depth" is the corner-to-corner distance when tilted on its side.
+If the diagonal is less than the doorway width, it fits.

 Diagonal depth = the square root of (height squared + depth squared).
 For a sofa that's 34 inches tall and 36 inches deep: square root of (34² + 36²) = square root of (1,156 + 1,296) = square root of 2,452 = 49.5 inches.
 That sofa needs a doorway at least 49.5 inches wide when tilted — wider than most standard doors.
 This is why sofas get stuck.